Writer: Eli Roth (Screenplay)

 There may be spoilers the rest of the review

-Special Effects: Hostel Part II uses brilliant practical effects with the highlight being the cannibal killer.
+Special Effects: Hostel uses brilliant practical effects throughout with the results of the torture scenes with the highlight being the eye scene.
 (10/10)

 Believability: No (0/10)